-There are many types and styles of document holders/organizers to choose from for your home office set up.
+There are many types and styles of document holders/organizers (paid link) to choose from for your home office set up.

 Sign up for exclusive access to the Freebie Library (a regularly updated collection of free downloadable content) and updates from the blog.

 Home Office Design

 Unlike a corporate work space, it’s entirely up to you how to design your home office!